 My favorite part of her session was the fly fishing time, for sure.
 It was also the most dangerous part and I genuinely almost lost all of my camera equipment.
 I was standing there thinking through what exactly I would say when I called my insurance company and explained to them what happened….
 How can I make this sound less reckless?
 I was standing in water on top of slippery rocks in a river with a MAJOR current and the camera didn’t make it out alive, could you possibly cover that?
 K…thanks.
 I have done some crazy things while holding a camera but this one was just plain risky!

-Katie, it was such a joy almost falling into the river, laying in mud, eating hotdogs, drinking the best rootbeer of my life, laughing and having coffee with you.
+Katie, it was such a joy almost falling into the river, laying in mud, eating hotdogs, drinking the best rootbeer of my life, laughing, and having coffee with you.
 You are a beautiful human, and I will adventure with you any time we get the chance!
 To see more of our senior photos have a look over here!